mchevalier2/gbif4crest/README.md

     [x] Find a way to extract a list of species
-    [x] Find a way to extract a distribution from a species ID [ ] Make sure the script is robust to lots of conditions (run overnight) [ ] Rename class to order.
+    [x] Find a way to extract a distribution from a species ID [ ] Make sure the script is robust to lots of conditions (run overnight) [x] Rename class to order.
-    [ ] Identify the unit wher eto make the primary for loop [ ] Get the necessary names
+    [x] Identify the unit where to make the primary for loop [x] Get the necessary order names
+    [ ] Rename newID to the correct names
+    [ ] Create correct taxonIDs